 The founder and editor of Madame Architect is determined to increase the visibility of women in architecture, and is getting pretty fed up with major media outlets missing the point when it comes to this issue.
 As Gamolina rightly pointed out in a recent article, there is a tendency in the media to speak about the absence of women at the top of the architectural field, rather than speaking to the many who are already there.

-Gamolina — who is also business developer at FXCollaborative — expressed frustration at the New York Times’ recent article “Where Are All the Female Architects?”, which reflected at length on the symptoms of workplace inequality but not much on those breaking the status quo.
+Gamolina — who is also Director of Strategy at Trahan Architects — expressed frustration at the New York Times’ feature “Where Are All the Female Architects?”, which reflected at length on the symptoms of workplace inequality but not much on those breaking the status quo.
 Architects like Amale Andraos and Jeanne Gang get brief mentions, but for Gamolina, it’s still not enough.
 “I no longer want to hear people asking, ‘Where are all the women architects?’” she argues.
 “Instead of asking ‘Where are these women?’, start writing about them and telling their unique stories.”